karispapa/tic-tac-toe/README.md

 # tic-tac-toe
-Small project done in Vanilla Js, HTML and CSS.
+Small game done in Vanilla Js, HTML and CSS.
 Hosted on Github